lionslair/laradock-local/README.md

 ## Track changes

 I keep this fork up to date with the main laradock branch.
-How ever you should track your own changes on a fork of this repo.
+However you should track your own changes on a fork of this repo.

 [https://dev.to/jeremy/how-to-sync-your-fork-with-the-parent-repository-3ok1](https://dev.to/jeremy/how-to-sync-your-fork-with-the-parent-repository-3ok1)